DigDat: 2020–2022: Pain Built

 In 2020, DigDat appeared on "808" by Da Beatfreakz, which also featured Dutchavelli and B Young.
 It peaked at number 20 on the UK Singles Chart.
 In 2021, he released "How High", which peaked at number 90.

 In December 2021, DigDat announced Pain Built; it was released on 14 January 2022.
 A review of the mixtape by GRM Daily said the mixtape "feels as if it is a step in the right direction for both DigDat and UK drill."

 Legal issues

-At the age of 13, Diggs was sentenced to 10 years in prison.
-He was released in 2018 after serving 5 years.
+At the age of 13, Tokosi was sentenced to 10 years in prison.
+He was released in 2018 after serving 4 years.

+In February 2024, Tokosi was arrested and charged with attempted murder, possessing a firearm with intent to endanger life/enable an other to do so, and possession of three 9mm Parabellum calibre bullets for a firearm in relation to a shooting that had occurred in Notting Hill in November 2023.
+The shooting resulted in Daniel Offei-Ntow being shot six times in his head, mouth and body.
+He was convicted of possessing a firearm and possessing ammunition, both with intent to endanger life, as well as possessing a prohibited weapon and possession of ammunition without a firearms certificate in March 2025.

+On November 2025, Nathan Tokosi – better known as rapper DigDat – was found not guilty of possession of a firearm with intent to endanger life at the Old Bailey Crown Court.
+However he was found guilty of simple possession of a firearm (and ammunition).
+This is related to an incident where a gun was thrown out of a window by a passenger in a BMW DigDat was driving through Deptford, South-East London.
+This comes after the ‘Air Force’ star was found guilty of attempted murder of another man who goes by the name Lugavellz.
+Due to legal reasons DigDat is able to appeal his attempted murder conviction and could become a free man if he is successful.